ucdavis-informatics/pieval/docs/README_run_app.md

 ## Development mode

-In thise mode the linux vm and apache/httpd (with associated auth) are irrelevant.
+In this mode the linux vm and apache/httpd (with associated auth) are irrelevant.
 You will only be running from the Docker layer down through the application code.
 To do this is pretty easy and takes only a few steps

 #### Step 1 - build the docker container